module-federation/next-transpile-modules/README.md

 - check the [compatibility table](#compatibility-table) of this plugin
 - read more about semver and version resolutions: https://docs.npmjs.com/misc/semver

-### I have trouble making it work with Next.js 7
+### I have trouble making it work after upgrading to v5/v6

-Next.js 7 introduced Webpack 4 and Babel 7, [which changed a couple of things](https://github.com/zeit/next.js/issues/5393#issuecomment-458517433), especially for TypeScript and Flow plugins.

-If you have a transpilation error when loading a page, check that your `babel.config.js` is up to date and valid, [you may have forgotten a preset](https://github.com/martpie/next-transpile-modules/issues/1#issuecomment-427749256) there.

-### I have trouble with transpilation and Flow/TypeScript

-In your Next.js app, make sure you use a `babel.config.js` and not a `.babelrc` as Babel's configuration file (see explanation below).

-**Since Next.js 9, you probably don't need that file anymore**, as TypeScript is supported natively.

-### I have trouble with transpilation and Yarn workspaces

-If you get a transpilation error when using Yarn workspaces, make sure you are using a `babel.config.js` and not a `.babelrc`.
-The former is [a project-wide Babel configuration](https://babeljs.io/docs/en/config-files), when the latter works for relative paths only (and won't work as Yarn install dependencies in a parent directory).
+Please make sure to [read the changelog](https://github.com/martpie/next-transpile-modules/releases).

 ### I have trouble with transpilation and my custom `.babelrc`

-Make sure you are using a `babel.config.js` and not a `.babelrc`.
-The former is [a project-wide Babel configuration](https://babeljs.io/docs/en/config-files), when the latter works for relative paths only.
+If you get a transpilation error when using a custom Babel configuration, make sure you are using a `babel.config.js` and not a `.babelrc`.

+The former is [a project-wide Babel configuration](https://babeljs.io/docs/en/config-files), when the latter works for relative paths only (and may not work for Yarn for example, as it installs dependencies in a parent directory).

 ### I have trouble with Yarn and hot reloading